Built-in Interactive Dashboards

 Let's add some KPI's to the report.
 Before adding another widget, click anywhere on the designer canvas to deselect the widget.
 In the content panel, open the KPI menu and drag the Value widget onto the canvas.

 Now let's add some charts to our report.
+Click anywhere in a blank section of the report.
 Drag the column chart widget to the canvas.
-In each of these 2 charts, the y-axis field will be the Case Id field with the aggregation set to Count.
+We will create a chart showing the top 3 reps with the largest deals.

 There are many more widgets we can add to our reports.
 Explore them to see how to configure dashboards that meet your requirements.